-Other programs include sports, artistic dance, step dance, and culinary arts.
+Other programs include sports, artistic/ creative dance, step dance, and culinary arts.

 This program was designed to motivate and empower young boys (ages 5-21) through team building in a brotherhood setting.
 The program will influence personal, professional, and educational growth by providing various opportunities for academic advancement, life skills and coaching, mentoring, career training, peer- to- peer dialogue, health and wellness awareness, and scholarship programs.
 Some scholarships may only be available for boys without families or those with limited family support.
 This program is open to all.

 Other programs include sports, poetry, step dance, and culinary arts.

 This program is designed to assist senior citizens with activities of daily living.
 The program will offer the support that is needed to enhance independent living and promote health and wellness through building healthy support systems and meaningful relationships.
 Our goal is to help senior citizens continue to live independently for as long as they can and give them something to look forward to.
 This includes light house cleaning, grocery/ personal care shopping, companion sitting, grooming (hair styling or cutting) and more.
 This program is reserved for seniors without families or limited family support.